henrik/remit/README.md

   * Whitelist:
     * Allow browsing to any URL
   * Panel Preferences:
-    * Panel split divider style: thin (may need a restart of the app to kick in)
+    * Panel split divider style: thin (a purely aesthetic choice; may need a restart of the app to kick in)
   * The first of the two "Browsa" panels:
     * Enter the Remit URL as home page, including the `?auth_key=SOMETHING` parameter, and tack on an `app=true` parameter.
     * Navigation bar: is always hidden